Will CBD Oil Show Up on a Drug Test?

 If a person were to consume anywhere from 1000 to 2000 mg of CBD in a day, that would be enough to result in a positive for marijuana on a drug test.
 However, it would be a false positive.
 And if the sample were to undergo a GC/MS (Gas Chromatography/Mass Spectrometry) test to verify if it’s actually positive, it would then be found to be negative as those particular tests are more accurate and do not detect CBD or other cannabinoids.

 Still, the risk is there.
 And although it’s a minimal risk, that’s enough to make some people not want to consume CBD oil at all for fear that they’ll end up with a false positive.
 But again, not all CBD oil contains THC.
+One way to ease your fears would be to try detox products, like the Clear Choice Rescue Cleanse detox drink, which should flush any unwanted cannabinoids out of your system.

 With the popularity of CBD oil growing day by day, more and more companies are producing CBD oil to meet the demand.
 While shopping around for CBD oil, you’ll find not just a couple, but several different products, all of which promise quality.
 But not all of these companies making these oils are honest.
 In fact, some will go as far as providing inaccurate information on their labels just to make a sale.